The 7th annual Virginia Inclusion Summit takes place on September 4, 2025.

 Facilitator:

 Tally Botzer (she/they) is a lifelong learner and career educator with over a decade of experience in public and nonprofit service in Virginia.
 Throughout their previous work as a classroom teacher, Civil War museum educator, and VCIC program director, Tally has been steered by her commitment to equity and justice.
-In their current role of DEI Practitioner at Virginia ABC Authority, Tally collaborates with her director (the other half of the DEI Office) and teammates Authority-wide to build DEI into policy and practice—from scratch—for all 400+ stores and nearly 5,000 employees across the Commonwealth.
+In their previous role of DEI Practitioner at Virginia ABC Authority, Tally collaborated with her director (the other half of the DEI Office) and teammates Authority-wide to build DEI into policy and practice—from scratch—for all 400+ stores and nearly 5,000 employees across the Commonwealth.
 Tally earned her bachelor’s and master’s degrees from the University of Mary Washington in Fredericksburg, Virginia, and currently resides in Richmond with their spouse and an assortment of cats and dogs.

 Closing Plenary | Panelist Biographies